I neglected this blog for a long time... I totally forgot about it.

 Method

 1 Preheat oven to 350F.
 Cream butter in an electric mixer for 3 minutes until light and fluffy.
-Add the sugars and Nutella and mix well, scraping down the sides of the bowl to ensure even mixing.
+Add the sugars and Nutella and mix well, scraping down the sides of the bowl to ensure even mixing.2 Add the eggs, one at a time, beating for 30 seconds between each.
+Add the vanilla and mix for 10 seconds.

 3 Sift together the flour, cocoa, salt, and baking soda (do not skip this step as sifting eliminates clumps of cocoa).
 Mix into the butter mixture on low speed until fully incorporated, scraping down the bottom and sides at least once to ensure even mixing.
 Fold in the chocolate chips and hazelnuts and refrigerate the dough for ten minutes.